-If signs prohibit parking on one side of the street, alternate side parking does not apply.
-If the addresses on your street are all even or all odd numbered, the alternate side parking regulation still applies.
-In effect, there is no on-street parking every other night in this case.
+If signs prohibit parking on one side of the street alternate parking does not apply.
+If the addresses on your street are all even or all odd numbered, the alternate side parking regulations still applies.
+In effect, there is no on street parking every other night.
 To do otherwise would mean that one side of the street could not be plowed.

 - Alternate side or seasonal parking regulations are common in Wisconsin.
-A notice like the one pictured is posted at entrances to the City.
+A notice is posted at entrances to the City.
 It is the responsibility of hosts to notify guests of the alternate side parking restriction.

-- Officers do often have more important things to do than write parking tickets and on those occasions citations may not be issued.
-However, most alternate side parking tickets are written during the time of day when the fewest crimes, accidents and calls for service occur.
+- Often officers do have more important things to do than write parking tickets, and on those occasions citations may not be issued.
+However, most alternate side parking tickets are written during the time of day when the fewest crimes, accidents, and calls for service occur.